 Research-support Project.
 Interns will work collaboratively on a research-support project with a project manager.
 Students are provided office space within the UNAVCO facility and any required computing resources and supplies.

 Geoscience Career Circle.
 Interns have a unique opportunity to meet informally with professionals from different sectors of the geoscience workforce each week.
 Guest speakers will discuss their career trajectory including their academics, any challenges they’ve faced, and offer advice.
 Interns are encouraged to ask as many questions as they like.

 Communications and Professional Development Workshops.
 The purpose of the workshops is to explore non-academic communications as a student and a scientist.
 Past workshops included resume/CV and cover letter writing, interview practice, and introductions to Google Earth and Adobe Illustrator.

 Mentorship.
 Build and maintain a mentor relationship with a faculty mentor from your home institution.
 A faculty mentor is a faculty member from your school who can provide support to you before, during, and after the internship program.
-They must also travel to Boulder for a mentor workshop and to attend your poster session during the last week of the program.
+They must also travel to Boulder to attend your poster session during the last week of the program.

 Geology Field Trips.
 Interns will participate in a geoscience field trip, along with RESESS and USIP interns, to a local area of interest.
 Past trips include Morrison, CO and Rocky Mountain National Park.

 Community Poster Session.
 Geo-Launchpad interns will present a poster detailing their summer work along with several Boulder-based intern groups at the annual poster session held locally in Boulder.
 This event takes place during the final week of the program.

 I learned I'm in the right field.
 That's the sentence I would use to sum it up.